jrsmth/spock/content/07-idiomatic-spock/README.md

 <br>

 ## Method Argument Capture with Mocks
-* Using a combination of Spock mocks and Groovy closures, we can capture argument which are supplied to mocked methods:
+* Using a combination of Spock mocks and Groovy closures, we can capture arguments which are supplied to mocked methods:
     * This is useful when we want to make specific assertions about which values are passed to a mock
 * The closure has an implicit `it` parameter which is an array of all the arguments passed to that method:
     * Hence, if we wanted to access the second argument of a mocked method, we would access `it[1]`
+* General example:
     ```groovy
         // General example
         def arg